mol-ana/mushroom-classification/readme.md

 - **Goal 3**: Achieve high accuracy to minimize classification errors.
 - **Goal 4**: Develop a user-friendly application for a wider audience.

-### 2.3 Solution Statement
+### Solution Statement

 To achieve the goals outlined, the following solutions were implemented:

-- **Solution 1**: I applied a variety of machine learning algorithms such as Logistic Regression, KNN, SVM, Decision Trees, Random Forest, and Gradient Boosting for comparison.
+- **Solution 1**: Variety of machine learning algorithms is applied such as Logistic Regression, KNN, SVM, Decision Trees, Random Forest, and Gradient Boosting for comparison.
 - **Solution 2**: Model performance was evaluated based on accuracy metrics.

 ---

-## 3. Data Understanding
+## Data Understanding

-### 3.1 Data Source
+### Data Source

 The dataset used is the Mushroom Classification dataset from the UCI Machine Learning Repository, which contains 8124 mushroom samples.
 Each sample has 22 features, which describe different characteristics of the mushroom, such as cap shape, odor, and habitat, along with a class label indicating whether the mushroom is edible (e) or poisonous (p).

 [Download the Mushroom Dataset](https://archive.ics.uci.edu/ml/datasets/Mushroom)

-### 3.2 Features in the Dataset
+### Features in the Dataset

 The dataset includes a wide range of categorical features describing the characteristics of mushrooms.
 These features are as follows: